ajaikumarvs/XR-TV/android/CUSTOM_NATIVE_CODE.md

 # Custom Native Android Code

 This project has been ejected from Expo and contains custom native Android modules.
-These files should be tracked in version control.

 ## Custom Native Modules